rowolff/docs-row-pusher/readme.md

 Prerequisites: You have node installed.

 * `npm install`
-* create a `variables.development.env` file in the project root to add the port you want to use on your machine for local testing (see variables.template.env for usage, e.g. PORT=3003)
+* create a `variables.development.env` file in the project root to add the port you want to use on your machine for local testing, and the sheet you want to push to by default (see variables.template.env for usage)
 * `npm run build` to compile
 * `npm start` to start the server locally